YosysHQ/picorv32/README.md

 *A short reminder: This core is optimized for size, not performance.*

-Unless stated otherwise, the following numbers apply to a PicoRV32 with ENABLE_REGS_DUALPORT active and connected to a memory that can accomodate requests within one clock cycle.
+Unless stated otherwise, the following numbers apply to a PicoRV32 with ENABLE_REGS_DUALPORT active and connected to a memory that can accommodate requests within one clock cycle.

 The average Cycles per Instruction (CPI) is 4 to 5, depending on the mix of